What Is a Commercial Lease? Key Terms, Types, and What to Watch For

 Quick document summaries and ad-hoc lease questions within the Google Workspace ecosystem.
 Useful for getting a general overview of a lease before detailed review, especially for teams that live in Google Docs.

-For structured lease abstraction, Gemini has the same fundamental limitation as every general-purpose AI: it cannot guarantee consistent output across multiple leases.
 Every extraction requires new prompting, output formats vary, there is no confidence scoring, and there is no CRE-specific risk detection.
 Lextract delivers the same 126 fields in the same format every time, with per-field confidence scores, 20 red flag checks, and export formats ready for your property management system.
 Use Gemini for quick answers.
 Use Lextract when the data needs to be structured, auditable, and actionable.

-AI lease review extracts structured data from commercial lease PDFs in minutes.
-Here is how it works, what it catches, what it misses, and how to use it in professional workflows.
+AI lease abstraction extracts 100+ structured fields from commercial lease PDFs in minutes.
+Learn how the technology works, what accuracy to expect, and how cost compares to manual services.

-Upload a commercial lease PDF and get 126 structured fields extracted in under 3 minutes. $10 per lease, no subscription required.
+Upload a commercial lease PDF and get 126 structured fields extracted in 5-15 minutes. $15 per lease, no subscription required.